Jordan

 I have mixed feelings.
 Am I glad I read it?
 To an extent, yes.
 The writing really is gorgeous.
 I love Wrath's snark.
 I'm intrigued by the concept and so on board with the dark, witchy, Italian atmosphere.
 To a certain point, I even liked Emilia and her vicious character arc.

-Then it got eye-roll-inducing really fast.
+Then it got exhausting.
 I'm curious about the next book and the implication that she's going to be a ruthless Queen of Hell.
-I'm tentatively hopeful that she'll gain tons of common sense to go with that backbone and I can pretend the first book barely exists.

 We shall see.